|

 which many refer to as the "Bible" of Poindexter family history.

-he did not provide references to documentation that prove the lineage
+Landers did not provide references to documentation in his book that prove the lineage

 he published in his book, leaving questions as to how he came to his